Von-Van/cs676/project2/P2 Deliverable 3/README.md

 - **Max Rounds**: Number of conversation turns

 ## 🚀 Quick Start

-### For Hugging Face Users
-1. Add your OpenAI API key as a secret (see above)
-2. Wait for the Space to load
-3. Enter a discussion topic
-4. Select personas (manual or AI auto-selection)
-5. Click "Run Simulation"

 ### For Local Installation
 **Prerequisites**: Python 3.10+, OpenAI API key